OUCP New Health Partnership

 OUCP Launches Advocates for Healthy Living Initiative (AHLI) for Seniors

 Nearly 300 senior citizens gathered in the Paul Robeson Campus Center Friday morning for Living Your Best Life: Exercise, Nutrition, Lifestyle and Healthy Aging.
 Hosted by the Advocates for Healthy Living Initiative (AHLI), the event consisted of engaging fitness activities, raffles, awards, meal demonstrations, and informative presentations on mental and physical health conducted by local medical professionals.
 In addition to the info-sessions, participants received a complimentary heart-healthy breakfast and lunch along with an exclusive dance performance from the East Orange Silver Steppers.
+The function began with welcome and opening remarks from Dr. Diane Hill, assistant chancellor for university-community partnerships at Rutgers University-Newark and ex-officio member advocate for AHLI.
+Hill expressed the importance of the event and its purpose for the senior community.“Today is about you and your journey,” Hill stated to the crowd.
+“Today is to help motivate you about your journey, and to show you the many resources you may not know about.”

 During the event, participants had the opportunity to learn more about health and wellness by visiting information tables from local organizations, such as the Alzheimer’s Association, University Hospital, the American Heart Association (AHA), and Screen NJ, who showcased a colorectal cancer education screening.
 The Mental Health Association in NJ (MHANJ) also presented information from their “PEWS” program (Promoting Emotional Wellness and Spirituality).